Germany's Social Democrats vote to approve coalition agreement | DW | 04.12.2021

 It will also bring the "grand coalition" era to a close where the center-left SPD were the rather uncomfortable junior coalition partner to Merkel's center-right CDU.

-Once all three parties vote to approve the coalition, the stage will be set next week for the new government to take the helm of power.
+Once all three parties vote to approve the coalition, the stage will be set next week for the new government to officially take power.

-If all parties approve Monday, the coalition agreement could then be signed on Tuesday.
+Pending approval from the FDP and the Greens, the coalition agreement could be signed on Tuesday.

 Scholz is expected to be elected chancellor by the lower house of the German parliament, the Bundestag, and see his cabinet sworn in, on Wednesday — thus bringing to a close to the Merkel era.